Furnace Repair Checklist

 - Ensure the switch is on “heat” instead of “off” or “cool.”

 - Make certain the program is showing the correct day and time and is scheduled to “run.”
 If you’re having trouble getting out of the schedule, set the temperature with the up/down arrows and using the “hold” button.
-This will force the heater to ignite if thermostat settings are a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees above the room temperature.